 - Frequently look into the distance: At sixty miles per hour, a vehicle travels the length of a football field in fewer than four seconds.
 While it’s imperative to see what’s directly in front of us, an automobile’s speed also requires drivers to look farther ahead.
 Get in the habit of looking into the distance to avoid dangers developing ahead of you.

 - Be able to swerve away: Have an escape plan.
 For example, if a child darts out in front of cars that are in front of you, will you be able to stop in time?
 Always keep sufficient distance between your vehicle and others so that you can stop or swerve away safely.

-If – despite your safety precautions – you are injured by a negligent driver, seek the advice of a personal injury lawyer, and in Illinois, speak with an experienced Chicago personal injury attorney.
+If – despite your safety precautions – you are injured by a negligent driver, seek the advice of a personal injury lawyer, and in Illinois, speak with an experienced Chicago personal injury attorney or car accident lawyer.
 The law in the U.S. and the state of Illinois entitles those injured by negligent drivers to be fully compensated for their medical care and related expenses.
 Lawmakers, auto manufacturers, and police agencies have done a great deal to improve traffic safety in the United States, but as individual drivers, we can all do more.

 What damages are available from a spinal injury lawsuit?